 - Analyse spread variability across sessions

-- Verify regulatory credentials thoroughly
+- Verify regulatory credentials before funding accounts

 - Compare promotional offers systematically